Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 You can cut and print multiple of the same image or different images until you’ve reached the max size.
 Cricut will group all of the printable images together and cut them out at the same time.

-You will notice there is a black rectangle around your entire image/ images on your Make It screen and also printed on your paper.
-This is the sensor marking that the Cricut needs to scan so it knows where to cut.
-It’s amazing to watch this process!
+You will notice there is a black box around your entire image/ images on your Make It screen and also printed on your paper.

 These images were cut out on cardstock and added to my coffee cup gift card holder I made.

-So let’s use print then cut to make some stickers for a water bottle!
+So let’s use print then cut to make some custom stickers for a water bottle!
 Since these stickers are going to get wet I wanted to see which material was going to be the best to use.
+You can pretty much use any PNG file or SVG files to print and cut.

 Printable Vinyl vs Sticker Paper